rrwick/Basecalling-comparison/README.md

 ## Data availability

-I've included the scripts I used for basecalling and analysis in this repo, but you'll need to modify some paths in [`basecalling_comparison.sh`](basecalling_comparison.sh) to use it for yourself.

 If you'd like to try this analysis using the same data, here are the relevant links:
 * [Reference hybrid assembly](https://figshare.com/articles/Unicycler_v0_4_0_assemblies_hybrid_Illumina_and_ONT_/5170750) (barcode01.fasta.gz)
 * [Raw fast5 files](https://figshare.com/articles/Raw_ONT_reads_-_barcode_1/5353210)